morgen01/python_challenges/README.md

 # python_challenges
-This repository contains example programs written in Python that tackle programming challenges.
+This repository contains example programmes written in Python that tackle programming challenges.